Telonemid: History

 The first telonemid genus and species, Telonema subtile, was described by Karl Griessmann in 1913 from crude cultures of the green alga Ulva and of red algae off the coast of Roscoff and Naples.
 Eighty years later, in 1993, American protistologist Thomas Cavalier-Smith created a family Telonemidae, order Telonemida and class Telonemea to contain this protist.
 Initially, this group was included within the now obsolete phylum Opalozoa, along with other unrelated groups of flagellates such as apusomonads, jakobids, cercomonads, spongomonads, katablepharids, ebriids, proteomyxids and so on.
 In this scheme, the class Telonemea was distinguished by the presence of two posterior cilia of equal length (isokont cilia).
 It contained an additional order besides Telonemida, Nephromycida, which comprised the genus Nephromyces (later treated as an apicomplexan).
 In 2005 a second species of telonemid was described, T. antarcticum, from the surface waters of the Oslofjord.

 Since 2006, Telonemea was separated into a new eukaryotic phylum Telonemia by protistologist Kamran Shalchian-Tabrizi and coauthors, on the basis of phylogenetic analyses that placed it near chromalveolate groups such as Haptista and Cryptista.
 However, in 2015, Cavalier-Smith and coauthors rejected their treatment as an independent phylum and transferred Telonemea to the phylum Cryptista, under the obsolete subphylum Corbihelia.
 This subphylum included other protists with a pharyngeal basket or radiating axopodia such as Picomonas (later classified as a separate phylum Picozoa closely related to red algae) and Microheliella (now proposed as the sister group to Cryptista).
 In addition, they transferred T. antarcticum to a new genus Lateronema, on the basis of phylogenetic distance from Telonema.

-Numerous phylogenetic analyses in the following years solidified the position of Telonemia as the sister clade to the SAR supergroup, both collectively composing the TSAR clade (Telonemia, Stramenopila, Alveolata and Rhizaria), which lead Cavalier-Smith to finally consider Telonemia a separate phylum in 2022.
+Numerous phylogenetic analyses in the following years resolved the position of Telonemia as the sister clade to the SAR supergroup, collectively composing the TSAR clade (Telonemia, Stramenopila, Alveolata and Rhizaria), which led Cavalier-Smith to finally consider Telonemia a separate phylum in 2022.
 In the same year, five more species and a third genus, Arpakorses, were described by protistologist Denis Victorovich Tikhonenkov and coauthors.

 Classification

 Until 2019, only two species had been formally described, although DNA sequences collected from seawater suggested there were many more species not yet described.
-In 2022, five additional species were described along with a third new genus, bringing the total number of species to seven.
+In 2022, five additional species were described along with a third new genus.
+In 2025, an additional three species and two genera were described, bringing the total number of species to ten.